Only recently, while running a mental resilience workshop for middle managers, I was cornered during the coffee break by the Head of Department.

 Therefore, it is not surprising that mindfulness has been adopted by a number of organisations including Apple, Google, IKEA, General Motors, and Proctor and Gamble.

 Mindful leadership training focuses on the potential of mindfulness as a means to enhance leadership.
 Through the practice of mindfulness, leaders are effectively developing a mental muscle.
-Just as we work out at the gym to improve physical resilience and strength, when practicing mindfulness we are training our mind to watch mental activity without preference.
+Just as we work out at the gym to improve physical resilience and strength, when practising mindfulness we are training our mind to watch mental activity without preference.
 This allows us to ‘step back’ and see what is arising in our thoughts without being hijacked or caught up by our habitual patterns.

 Space is now created between us and our thoughts.
 It allows us to understand that we don’t have to identify with our thoughts or follow our established routines or thinking.
-It is within this one second moment more skilful actions are chosen rather than reacting in a predictable and habitual way.
+It is within this one-second moment more skilful actions are chosen rather than reacting in a predictable and habitual way.

-Therefore, with a regular practice, the more skilful states of mind that we practice with, we begin to ‘re-wire’ our minds.
+Therefore, with regular practice, the more skilful states of mind that we practice with, we begin to ‘re-wire’ our minds.
 Over time, we become less reactive and more responsive.